 We offer an honors program that includes conducting advanced original research through a close working relationship with a faculty member.
-Requirements for admission to the honors program include: 1) 3.60 GPA in sociology and anthropology courses and an overall 3.00 at the time of application; 2) the successful completion of at least two 300-level electives in the department; and 3) an application that includes a statement of purpose and a proposal for the research project.
+Requirements for admission to the honors program include: 1) 3.60 GPA in sociology courses and an overall 3.00 at the time of application; 2) the successful completion of at least two 300-level electives in the department; 3) the successful completion of Research Design in Sociology (SOC 311); and 4) an application that includes a statement of purpose and a proposal for the research project.
 The application must be given to the faculty advisor and the department chair by April 15 of the junior year.
 For more details see the department website.